Scale invariance vs conformal invariance: Examples

 \item In \cite{Nakayama:2012nd}, a non-unitary example of supersymmetric scale invariant but non conformal field theories was constructed.
 The structure of the renormalization group flow is Jordan block type, which we never expect in unitary conformal field theories.

-\item An interesting but confusing example of possible scale invariant but not conformal field theories in $d=2$ is the so-called time-like Liouville theory obtained by a certain ``analytic continuation" of the conventional Liouville theory.
+\item An interesting but confusing example of possible scale invariant but not conformal field theories in $d=2$ dimension is the so-called time-like Liouville theory obtained by a certain ``analytic continuation" of the conventional Liouville theory.
 It was observed in \cite{Strominger:2003fn}\cite{Zamolodchikov:2005fy}\cite{McElgin:2007ak}, the two-point functions are not diagonal with respect to the operator dimension, suggesting a possible violation of conformal invariance.
 An alternative interpretation was presented in \cite{Harlow:2011ny}, but the situation is not conclusive.

 \item In \cite{LeClair:2003hj}\cite{LeClair:2004ps}, it was pointed out that a certain hermitian deformation of the unitary minimal model shows the periodic structure in its S-matrix, suggesting that the renormalization group flow is cyclic.
 A similar idea appeared in Zamolodchikov's work \cite{Zamolodchikov:1979ba}.
-The result seems to be inconsistent with the $c$-theorem we will discuss in Lecture 2, and I would be happy to know the resolution of the puzzle.\footnote{My current understanding is as follows: in the perturbative regime, their renormalization group flow satisfies the gradient formula, and Zamolodchikov's $c$-theorem applies.
-The cyclic structure necessarily brings us to the non-perturbative regime, in which something wrong could occur.}
+The result seems to be inconsistent with the $c$-theorem we will discuss in section \ref{proof2}, and the author would be happy to know the resolution of the puzzle.\footnote{The current understanding of the author is as follows: in the perturbative regime, their renormalization group flow satisfies the gradient formula, and Zamolodchikov's $c$-theorem applies.
+The cyclic structure necessarily brings us to the non-perturbative regime, in which something wrong (e.g. confinement) could occur.}